Hypro Renovation – CIDB-Certified – KL & Selangor

 The clean classic.
 Best value per square foot, suits bedrooms, offices and shops, and takes downlights anywhere you want them.

-L-box plaster ceiling with cove lighting
+Plaster ceiling L-box with concealed cove lighting

 L-box with cove lighting